 There are also some downsides to investing in precious metals.
 For example, if you own physical metals, there are costs to store and secure them.
 There is also the possibility of theft.
 In addition, if you sell them at a profit, the IRS taxes them as collectibles, which, at 28%, is higher than tax rates on capital gains.

 Another disadvantage of direct investment in precious metals is that they do not generate income.
 However, investing in gold and other precious metals, and particularly physical precious metals, carries a risk, including the risk of loss.
-While gold is often seen as a safe haven investment, gold and other metals are not immune to falling prices.
+While gold is often seen as a safe-haven investment, gold and other metals are not immune to price declines.
 Know the risks associated with trading these types of products.

 Physical precious metals are unregulated products.
 Precious metals are speculative investments that can experience price volatility in the short and long term.
 The value of investments in precious metals can fluctuate and can be appreciated or decreased, depending on market conditions.
 If you sell in a declining market, the price you receive may be lower than your original investment.

 Unlike bonds and stocks, precious metals don't pay interest or dividends.
 Therefore, precious metals may not be appropriate for investors who require current income.
-Precious metals are raw materials that must be stored safely, which can entail additional costs for the investor.
-The Securities Investor Protection Corporation (SIPC) provides some protection for clients' cash and securities in the event of a brokerage firm's bankruptcy, other financial difficulties, or if clients' assets are missing.
+Precious metals are raw materials that must be stored safely, which can impose additional costs on the investor.
+The Securities Investor Protection Corporation (SIPC) provides some protection for clients' cash and securities in the event of a brokerage firm bankruptcy, other financial difficulties, or if client assets are missing.

 SIPC insurance does not apply to precious metals or other commodities.
 The truth is that no one can tell you what precious metal you should buy, not even us.
 As with any other asset class, a precious metals portfolio is better secured when diversified.
 For starters, silver or gold may be the best place to start.